-- 8.44 FDDs will have the best understanding of all operational factors and hazards relevant to their event and as such may set more restrictive height and visibility limits than those contained in this CAP or on the relevant Permission or pilot's DA / PDA.
+- 8.39 FDDs will have the best understanding of all operational factors and hazards relevant to their event and as such may set more restrictive height and visibility limits than those contained in this CAP or on the relevant Permission or pilot's DA / PDA.
 However, when considering setting more restrictive limits, FDDs should take into account how this might affect display manoeuvres / routines and whether any adjustment to the limits may inadvertently create more risk, particularly the risk of Human Factor errors.
-Any additional limits must be communicated to display pilots as early as possible. - During the display, although difficult to monitor from the ground, the FDD / FCC must monitor the aircraft manoeuvres and if the required parameters look likely to not be met, the display must be halted with a STOP call. - a) Pilots with a higher minimum aerobatic height than flypast height are (having achieved the necessary entry parameters) permitted to fly a straight climb from Flypast height into an Aerobatic Manoeuvre.
-Similarly, they can, once certain of achieving a recovery no lower than their minimum aerobatic height, ease down to Flypast height if the next manoeuvre is non-aerobatic.
-Where one Aerobatic Manoeuvre is linked directly to another, the aircraft must remain above minimum aerobatic height throughout the transition
+Any additional limits must be communicated to display pilots as early as possible. - During the display, although difficult to monitor from the ground, the FDD / FCC must monitor the aircraft manoeuvres and if the required parameters look likely to not be met, the display must be halted with a STOP call. - a) Pilots with a higher minimum aerobatic height than non-aerobatic height are (having achieved the necessary entry parameters) permitted to fly a straight climb from non-aerobatic height into an Aerobatic Manoeuvre.
+Similarly, they can, once certain of achieving a recovery no lower than their minimum aerobatic height, ease down to non-aerobatic height if the next manoeuvre is non-aerobatic.
+Where one Aerobatic Manoeuvre is linked directly to another, the aircraft must remain above minimum aerobatic height throughout the transition - i) A straight climb from minimum non-aerobatic height into an Aerobatic Manoeuvre shall be flown at no more than 30 degrees pitch angle until passing minimum aerobatic height